InsightsArticlesPSD2 and Open Banking: the revolution of the banking and fintech sector

 image

-The concept of Open Banking stems from the introduction of PSD2, the EU initiative to contribute to a more open and collaborative financial ecosystem development.
+The concept of Open Banking, explained as a framework which now moulds and enables the finance landscape, stems from the introduction of PSD2 in 2018, the EU initiative to contribute to a more open and collaborative financial ecosystem development, soon to be updated with the latest PSD3 proposal.

-Open Banking identifies a new way of "banking" in which banks share the financial information of their customers - based on their prior consent - with third parties (Third Party Provider – TPP) through open APIs, which enables the exchange of data between company platforms.
+Starting from the definition of Open Banking, it identifies a way of "banking" in which banks share the financial information of their customers - based on their prior consent - with third parties (Third Party Provider – TPP) through open APIs, which enables the exchange of data between company platforms.
+The meaning of APIs in the context of Open Banking is fundamental to understand as it is an essential element of the financial process, topic which can be further explored in our article on the topic.

-The European regulation further pushed the entire fintech field evolution, opening new doors in other related sectors, such as insurtech, and creating new opportunities for the application of blockchain technology in open finance.
+The European regulation further pushed the entire fintech field evolution with Open Finance, opening new doors in other related sectors, such as insurtech, and creating new opportunities for the application of blockchain technology in Open Finance.

-The revolutionary aspect for the banking system concerns customer’s financial data management.
-As a result of the introduction of PSD2, this personal data can now be accessed by new players other than banks and not necessarily operating solely in the financial sector, always upon the customer's authorisation and in compliance with the GDPR, the General Data Protection Regulation established by the European Union, effective since May 25, 2018.
+In fact, when Open Banking was implemented, the revolutionary aspect for the banking system concerned customer’s financial data management.
+As a result of the introduction of the new regulation and PSD2 Open Banking requirements, this personal data can now be accessed by new players other than banks and not necessarily operating solely in the financial sector, always upon the customer's authorisation and in compliance with the GDPR, the General Data Protection Regulation established by the European Union, effective since May 25, 2018.

-Increased competition resulting from open banking has prompted banks to redefine new business models while re-shaping their offering and commercial focus targeting the new stakeholders, partners and potential customers joining this sector.
-Besides, banking institutions are starting to adopt platform economy models, triggering a technology-enabled value exchange amongst people, organisations and resources thanks to technology, typical of other players such as Amazon, eBay or Uber.
+Increased competition resulting from Open Banking opportunities has prompted banks to redefine new business models while re-shaping their offering and commercial focus targeting the new stakeholders, partners and potential customers joining this sector.
+Besides, banking institutions started adopting platform economy models, triggering a technology-enabled value exchange amongst people, organisations and resources thanks to technology, typical of other players such as Amazon, eBay or Uber.

-What changes for the consumer with Open Banking?
+What changed for the consumer with Open Banking?

 This change in personal data management opens up new opportunities for banks and fintechs, but it also raises a sensitive issue for end customers, who expresses concerns about the privacy of their personal data when interacting with consumer companies (32%) and retailers (30%).¹

-However, a Forrester survey² conducted at a European level reveals that 50% of consumers would be in favour of sharing some personal data for better financial services, a sign that consumers are ready to welcome the open banking revolution.
-In fact, new opportunities are created not only for businesses but also for end customers, who can count on a wider financial service offering, no longer provided exclusively by their bank but also by third party companies (TPPs), not necessarily directly competing with their institution.
-The most representative benefits of open banking for customers can be identified as:
+However, a Forrester survey² conducted at a European level reveals that 50% of consumers are in favour of sharing some personal data for better financial services, a sign that consumers are welcoming the Open Banking revolution.
+In fact, new opportunities are currently created not only for businesses but also for end customers, who can count on a wider financial service offering, no longer provided exclusively by their bank but also by third party companies (TPPs), not necessarily directly competing with their institution.
+The most representative benefits of Open Banking for customers can be identified as:

 • Management of different banks’ current accounts via the preferred banking app